 OK, so I have set the stage for this interesting interaction between a willing customer and a business operator that has difficulty with simple math.
 Seriously, 2nd grade math!

-So I walk into the clubhouse and there behind the counter is one of the assistant managers (of course he is the low man on the totem pole because its Saturday after 5 o’clock).
+I walk into the clubhouse and there behind the counter is one of the assistant managers (of course he is the low man on the totem pole because its Saturday after 5 o’clock).
 On this particular weekend we have two major sporting events going on in town.
 First is a NASCAR race which attracts about 90,000 people, I would imagine that about 4 to 10 of them are golfers that would have been possibly here to play if not for the race.
 The other is a minor league baseball team playoff game.
-So there might be one or two golfers there that would be here if not for the championship game.
+There might be one or two golfers there that would be here if not for the championship game.
 In addition, let’s not forget, its SATURDAY after 5 o’clock in the early fall and college football is on TV.
 I’ve already been here for two and half hours working with my sons on the practice range.
 There were four other folks out there that hit golf balls during that 3 hour time period.
 We pretty much had the driving range to ourselves.
 Prior to going into the Pro Shop, I scanned the first tee box and nobody is there, nobody is even on the first hole.
 Actually, there are about a dozen cars in the parking lot altogether, one of them is mine, and I’m pretty confident another belongs to the guy behind the counter.
 My point is this: THERE IS HARDLY ANYBODY HERE!

 Did I mention, it is SATURDAY, AFTER 5 O’CLOCK.
 I really doubt there is going to be a sudden influx of golfers at this golf course to justify charging full rates.

-So here goes the conversation:
+Here goes the conversation:

 Me: “Hey, how about 9 holes with a cart for two junior golfers.
 Both are in high school and I’m walking with them.
 (Because they always ask) One of them is 16 and has a license to operate the cart.”